 As a kid, I learned to adapt to transition, and while I didn’t love saying goodbye, I learned to value the adventure of new beginnings.
 Sometimes difficult circumstances in a church precipitated a move; sometimes it was just a longing for something more inside my dad--a desire to see new places, a hope for better career opportunities, and at times the simple need for change.
 In the midst of their story--one with hard places, strong joys, and lifelong relationships with those they encountered in each place--my parents instilled in me a love for Jesus and His Church.

 When it came time for me to graduate high school, I decided to head off to an area of the United States where my family had not lived.
 Exchanging the 10,000 lakes of Minnesota for hundreds of years of history, I set off for New England where I attended Gordon College in Wenham, Massachusetts.
 Just after my freshman year of college, my parents decided to move again; this time to much warmer climates.
 At the end of that school year, I flew home to a city I had never seen.
-Flying in a much smaller plane than I was used to taking from Boston to Minneapolis, I remember seeing the pine trees dotting the landscape against the contrast of the red Georgia clay.
+Flying in a much smaller plane than I was used to taking from Boston to Minneapolis, I looked out of the plane window to see pine trees dotting the landscape against the contrast of red Georgia clay.
 I still remember that moment when I stepped out of the plane for the first time in the Augusta airport.
-The 1950’s throwback architecture, the southern drawl with its own rhythm to match the pace of life, and the surrounding humidity reminded me I was beginning life again in a new place.
+The 1950’s throwback architecture, the southern drawl with its own rhythm to match the pace of life, and the surrounding humidity reminded me I was beginning again in a new place.

 Eventually, I finished my time at Gordon, graduating with a degree in English and a minor in Secondary Education.
 Had anyone asked me back then, I would have said I was going to be a missional public school teacher until I retired.
-And, after my semester in Advanced Composition, writing was nowhere on the trajectory of calling I believe the Lord had set in front of me.
+And, after my semester in Advanced Composition, writing was nowhere on my five or ten year plan.
 Then again, after growing up as a pastor’s kid, I hadn’t planned on marrying someone in the ministry either.